chenhengjie123/HCCB_score/Documents/hccb_score_api.md

 This is document of HCCB_score app.
 We mainly use RESTful api and each uri of GET/PUT/DELETE request should correspond to a table in database.
 Only POST correspond to an operation, not only a table.

+*Add in 10.23: *

+Principles:

+1. Use existed methord/standard rather than self-created, expecially things about security.
+2. If github api have same/familiar methord, just design it in the same way.

 references:
 [rest api tutorial](http://www.restapitutorial.com),
 [http status codes](http://www.restapitutorial.com/httpstatuscodes.html)